eightbitraptor/stream_grabber/README.md

       end
     end

-And as long as `last_five` returns a hash with timestamps as keys, then whatever is in the hash values will be squirted into the `li` elements in the resulting list.
+And as long as `last_five` returns a hash with timestamps as keys, the value of each key is an array of the form

+    [:classname, "value"]

+where `:classname` is a symbol representing what css class you want `li` elements for that source to have and `"value"` is whatever string content you want to display in the body.

 Over engineered?
 Damn Straight!!
+You can see it in action [in the sidebar of my homepage](http://eightbitraptor.com)

 If you want to add sources, please give me a pull request and I'll merge them straight in.